nlachfr/protoc-gen-authz/README.md

 }
 ```

-The authorization rule definied can then be checked against a given message by calling the corresponding `Authorize` method.
+The defined authorization rule can then be checked against a given message by calling the corresponding `Authorize` method.

 ```go
 func (m *CreateUserRequest) Authorize(ctx context.Context) error